 United Taconite Lawsuit.
 In January 2011, the Company was named as a defendant in a lawsuit in the Sixth Judicial District for the State of Minnesota by one of our customer's (United Taconite, LLC) property and business interruption insurers.
 In October 2006, United Taconite experienced a fire as a result of the failure of certain electrical protective equipment.
 The equipment at issue in the incident was not owned, designed, or installed by Minnesota Power, but Minnesota Power had provided testing and calibration services related to the equipment.
-The lawsuit alleged approximately \$20 million in damages related to the fire.
+The lawsuit alleges approximately \$20 million in damages related to the fire.
 In response to a Motion for Summary Judgment by Minnesota Power, the Sixth Judicial District for the State of Minnesota dismissed all of plaintiffs' claims in an August 2013 order.
-The District Court's decision was affirmed by the Minnesota Court of Appeals on August 4, 2014.
-On October 14, 2014, the Minnesota Supreme Court denied further review.
+In October 2013, the plaintiffs appealed the decision to the Minnesota Court of Appeals.
+The Company has filed a response to the appeal and the appeal was heard by the Minnesota Court of Appeals on May 21, 2014.
+A decision is expected in the third quarter of 2014.
+As of June 30, 2014, a potential loss is not currently probable or reasonably estimable.